maiespi/tippington/README.md

 The following **additional** features are implemented:

+- [x] Allows user to enter a custom amount that they want to contribute for tip
 - [x] Splits the bill (including tip among up to 4 people)

 ## Video Walkthrough